Strand PHIL.I Definitions of Philanthropy

 The learner will:

-Ask students to identify a role model and to explain why they chose that person.
+Ask the young people to identify role models and discuss the admirable qualities of their choices.
 You may need to clarify that a role model is someone that a person looks up to and wants to imitate in some way.
-Make a list of the student’s responses and discuss their choices.

-Separate students into five groups and assign each group one of the following people: Abraham, Baron Edmund James de Rothschild, Rebecca Gratz, Rabbi Abraham Joshua Heschel, and Phoebe Yates Levy Pember.
+Working in five groups, give each group one handout from the list of the following people (role models) to read about: Abraham, Baron Edmund James de Rothschild, Rebecca Gratz, Rabbi Abraham Joshua Heschel, and Phoebe Yates Levy Pember.